latenitefilms/Capacitor/docs/how-to-use.md

 # How To Use

-Capacitor Pro is currently in **early development**.
+Capacitor is currently in **early development**.

-We are aiming to release on TestFlight in late 2023.
+We are aiming to release on TestFlight in early 2024.

 We'll update this page once we have a TestFlight release.